-"Gipsy Jack," as I was called, was much admired for his personal attractions and many accom-Mishments.
-I was thought handsome; and it struck that so handsome a fellow as I was ought not ork at all.
-Influenced by these and other such like notions, equally destructive of my future peace and welfare, I anxiously sought up all the notoziously vicious acquaintances I possibly could, and willingly allied myself in all their most desperate undertakings.
-In a word, I became one of a gang at the most desperate and determined robbers that ever infested any neighbourhood or any country.
+"Gipsy Jack," as I was called, was much adto work at all.
+Influenced by these and other such like notions, equally destructive of my future peace and welfare, I auxiously sought up all the notoriously vicious acquaintances I possibly could, and willingly allied myself in all their most desperate undertakings.
+In a word, I became one of a gang of the most desperate and determined robbers that ever infested any neighbourhood or any country.

-I know they are all on the high way to the degradation I am now suffering, and to that gallows which I have, by the mercy of our most gracious Sovereign, so narrowly escaped; and if this account of my own and their practices be made public, and, through that means, become the rooting up and destruction of the Barnsley gang, I shall, by such course, render all the atonement I am now able to make, for my numerous and heavy offences and sins, and perhaps it may be received as an acceptable work of gratitude for the mercy which has been so graciously and unexpectedly extended to me; and to effect so desirable an end, I have made up my mind to conceal nothing that I can recollect, however it may tell against myself, and however scurvily think I am using them.
+I know they are all on the high way to the degradation I am now suffering, and to that gallows which I have, by the mercy of our most gracious Sovereign, so narrowly escaped; and if this account of my own and their practices be made public and, through that means, become the rooting up and destruction of the Barnsley gang, I shall, by such course, render all the atonement I am now able to make, for my numerous and heavy offences and sins. and perhaps it may be received as an acceptable graciously and unexpectedly extended to me; and to effect so desirable an end, I have made up my mind to conceal nothing that I can recollect, how-

-I am now about to disclose a life, though short. met being more than sixteen or seventeen when I was sent to York Castle, which I mean to say has never committed.
-I have committed, and been concerned in, more than one thousand bobbenies, and, at length, I was sentenced to death for murder, as if that crime could not be concealed, although I was never, to my knowledge, even suspected before.
-Some of these robberies, particularly those which I assisted the gipsies in committing, and some that I afterwards committed with the Barnsley gang, whom the project.
+I am now about to disclose a life, though short, not being more than sixteen or seventeen when I was committed.
+I have committed, and been concerned in, more than one thousand Robberies, and, at length, I was sentenced to death for murder, as if that crime could not be concealed, although I was project by showing DANIEL's delight and co-operanever, to my knowledge, even suspected before. tion.
+We have this week to notice the fact of the Some of these robberies, particularly those which I assisted the gipsies in committing, and some that I afterwards committed with the Barnsley gang, whom the project.
 They say it is just the thing-" the I shall name, were accompanied with the greatest one thing needful;" just the "Chartism for the violence.
-I don't know, for a positive fact, that death followed in any case, although we have frequently left our victims dreadfully stabbed, beaten, and soused, and as we thought, dead on the road, of a winter's night, and never heard of them again.
+I don't know, for a positive fact, that death followed in any case, although we have frequently left our victims dreadfully stabbed, beaten, and abused, and as we thought, dead on the road, of a winter's night, and never heard of them again.